Backgrounder on Tritium EXIT Signs

 Within 30 days of disposing of a sign, the general licensee must file a report to the NRC or Agreement State.
 More information about the regulatory requirements for tritium exit signs can be found at 10 CFR Part 31.5.

-1 The NRC has agreements with 37 states under which the states assume regulatory jurisdiction over the commercial, industrial and medical uses of radioactive materials.
+i Agreement States have received approval from the NRC to assume regulatory jurisdiction over the commercial, industrial and medical uses of radioactive materials.